 In counselling and psychotherapy you will be able to talk in privacy about what you find difficult in your life.
 Therapy does not work as a ‘cure’ but it can be a great help for you to develop skills and self-awareness towards a better life.
-Some important experiences might involve: accepting yourself, change what might be in your power, clarify what you value and aspire towards, how your aspirations meet your reality or how you might be able to question your mindset, review your worldview, and reconsider creatively your life, your choices, relationships, beliefs and much more.
+Some important experiences might involve: taking batter care of yourself, change what might be in your power, clarify what you value and aspire towards, how your aspirations meet your reality or how you might be able to question your mindsets, review your worldview, and reconsider creatively your life, your choices, relationships, beliefs and much more.

 “Been talking to Leo for a few years now and he’s genuinely helped me navigate some tough times and helps me develop a better understanding and tools to look forward to the future with more confidence.
 Online makes it a lot more convenient with my freelance and slightly unstructured lifestyle.”